Fort Albany (1) |

 Fortress West Point

-Constructed after the demise of Forts Montgomery (1), Clinton (2), and Independence (2) in 1777.
+Constructed after the demise of Forts Montgomery (1), Clinton (2), and Independence (2) in October 1777.
 Fort Arnold was constructed first in 1778, and was originally considered the principal fort.
 It was renamed Fort Clinton (4) in 1780.
 It guarded the chain across the river.
-It was restored in 1857, and is in good condition today.
+It was partially demolished for expansion of the academy, and what remained was first restored in 1857.
 The other major fort here was Fort Putnam (2).
 It was partially rebuilt in 1780 and 1794, and was restored in 1910, and again in 1976.
-Other minor forts built in 1778 were Chain Battery, Lantern (Lanthorn) Battery, Water Battery (aka Green Battery), Knox Battery (aka South Battery) (no longer exists), Sherburne's Battery (no longer exists), Fort Webb (no trace remains), Fort Wyllys with out battery, and Fort Meigs.
-Built in 1779 were Redoubts #1 (with two out batteries), #2 (with out battery), #3, #4.
-Another website
+Other minor forts built in 1778 were Chain Battery, Lantern (Lanthorn) Battery, Water Battery (aka Green Battery), Knox Battery (aka South Battery) (no longer exists), Sherburne's Battery (no longer exists), Fort Webb (no trace remains), Fort Wyllys with an outwork, and Fort Meigs (foundations remain).
+Southern defenses built in 1779 towards Highland Falls were Redoubts #1 (with two out batteries) and #2 (with one out battery), and further west were Redoubts #3 and #4 (restored in 1976).
+Information and exhibits are at the West Point Museum.
+Public access to historic sites is by guided tour only.

-On Constitution Island (Martlaer's Rock) across the river was built Fort Constitution (a) in 1775.
+On Constitution Island (Martlaer's Rock) across the river was built Fort Constitution (1) in September 1775.
 It consisted of Roman's Battery and a blockhouse, Marine Battery, Hill Cliff Battery (1776), and Gravel Hill Battery (1776).
-The British destroyed the fort in October 1777.
+The British destroyed this fort in October 1777.
 In 1778, with the construction of the new fort across the river, the Marine Battery and Gravel Hill Batteries were rebuilt.
 The Gravel Hill Battery was renamed Greaton's Battery.
-Also built in 1778 were Redoubts #5, #6, and #7.
+Also built in 1778 were Redoubts #5, #6, and #7 (all still extant).
 The eastern end of the river chain was anchored here.
+The island was garrisoned until 1783.
 The island became part of the USMA property in 1915.

-The U.S. Military Academy at West Point was formerly called West Point Military Academy.
-Became Federal property in 1790.
-The first engineer cadet class started in 1802.
-Coast Artillery training batteries were once located here.
-They were Battery Schofield (disappearing carriage), Seacoast Battery (barbette), and Battery Byrne (Mortar Battery until 1911) (mortars).
+The U.S. Military Academy at West Point was formerly known as West Point Military Academy.
+The Federal military reservation was created in 1790.
+The first engineer cadet class enrolled in 1802.
+Coastal artillery training batteries once located on campus included Battery Schofield (disappearing carriage), Seacoast Battery (barbette), and Battery Byrne (Mortar Battery until 1911) (mortars).
 Battery Byrne was buried under today's parade ground grandstand in 1931.
-Live-fire training was conducted at Fort Hancock, Sandy Hook, New Jersey.
+Live-fire training for all gun types was conducted at Fort Hancock, Sandy Hook, New Jersey.

-Also part of the USMA are Camp Buckner (1821 - present), originally at the site of Fort Arnold/Clinton.
-It was moved to Lake Popolopen in 1942, southwest of main campus, and renamed Camp Popolopen.
+Also part of the USMA complex is Camp Buckner (1821 - present).
+Originally at the site of Fort Arnold/Clinton, it was moved to Lake Popolopen in 1942, southwest of main campus, and renamed Camp Popolopen.
 In 1945 the name was changed back to Camp Buckner.
-Camp Smith NY State Military Reservation (1892 - present) is located across the Hudson River from Bear Mountain, and was originally named Camp Townsend until 1913.
+Camp Smith (3) (NY State Military Reservation) (1882 - present) (FORT WIKI) is located across the Hudson River from Bear Mountain, and was originally named Camp Townsend until 1913.
 It was a muster and assembly camp for state troops during the Spanish-American War (1898).
 It was enlarged in 1913 and 1925.
 Both camps are now modern training grounds for the USMA and NY National Guard.
 The Stewart Army Sub Post (1941 - present) at Stewart International Airport (formerly Stewart Army Air Field - Air Force Base until 1972) in Newburgh is used for USMA cadet flight training.

 Its function was to guard the chain across the Hudson River to prevent the British from sailing upriver.
 It failed to do that.
 Destroyed by the British in October 1777 after a furious battle.
 The Patriots used the site as a camp after 1778, and also erected Putnam's Battery (1779 - 1783) here as a watchpost for West Point.
-Earthworks of the Grand Battery still exist, as well as a powder magazine.
-Several redoubts west of US 9, including Round Hill Redoubt, no longer exist.
+Earthworks and stone foundations of the Grand Battery still exist, as well as a powder magazine.
+Located on the west of US 9 are the Round Hill Redoubt and West Redoubt (traces remain).
+See also John's Military History.com

 Fort Clinton (2)